darjazafirovic/template_projects/README.md

    ./setup_venv.py
    ```

-5. (Optional) If you need to, you can activate the virtual environment manually:
+5. If you need to, you can activate the virtual environment manually:

    ```bash
    source project_name_venv/bin/activate